Cheap Perfume: Events

 The band went on a West Coast tour with Sarah and the Safe Word in 2024.
 It was the band's first tour, though they had previously played outside of Colorado for events like 2023's Mind The Gap Fest in Salt Lake City, Utah.
 Cheap Perfume played for the 2025 Underground Music Showcase in Denver, Colorado.
+Cheap Perfume has performed with several prominent punk and riot-grrrl acts.
+They opened for Bikini Kill on August 25, 2024, in Salt Lake City, Utah, and appeared at Punk in the Park 2025, held July 18–20, 2025, at the National Western Stockyards in Denver.
+They are scheduled to tour several Midwestern cities in late 2025, including Minneapolis, Milwaukee, Chicago, St. Louis, and Wichita.